Moving in at Blue Box Storage is simple. All we require is:

 Completing all the paperwork in advance eases your move with us and saves time on the day.

-Inform your gas, electric, TV, telephone and water suppliers of your moving date.
-Don’t forget the mail- the Post Office has a forwarding service.
+If you are moving Inform your gas, electric, TV, telephone and water suppliers of your moving date.
+Don’t forget the post – the Post Office has a forwarding service.

 Use quality boxes.
 Supermarket boxes may seem like a saving, but they don’t stack well and often collapse.

 Always fill a box.
 Never overfill, as they bulge and will be difficult to stack.
-Under filled boxes should be stuffed with newspaper so they don’t collapse when stacked.
+Under filled boxes can collapse when stacked so try to fill or at least support each box from the inside.

 Store books flat to protect the spines and alternate the spine position to keep the stack level.
 Small precious objects should be carefully wrapped with bubble wrap or newspaper and boxed.
 Stereo arms should be secured.